 A function f is constant on an interval (a, b) if and only if its derivative f' exists and equals 0 there.
 If f is differentiable on (a, b) with f'(x) > 0 there, then f is strictly increasing on (a, b).

-Another consequence, this time that you probably have not seen before, is that any derivative satisfies the Intermediate Value Property:
+Another consequence, this time that you probably have not seen before, is that any derivative satisfies the Intermediate Value Property, even if it is not continuous: